DOI-ONRR/doi-extractives-data/research/00_UserTypes/00_UserTypes.md

 ## User Type 2: Agenda Supporter
+Agenda Supporters are people who work for organizations, such as non-governmental organizations (NGOs), or are political appointees or congressional staffers who are committed to a cause.
+They look for data to support their cause and may revise their agenda based on what they find from exploring the data.
+They generally want to take action based on their agenda.

 ![Visual summary of agenda supporter participants, with the majority of participants located between known question and exploration for finding data on the site, closer to known question and between find an answer and present data, closer to present data, for usage of the data, defined as someone who is committed to a cause and looking for data to support that cause](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/AgendaSupporters.PNG)
 ### Goals
 * Find supporting data for his or her agenda.